Mullet (haircut): In antiquity

 Historian Suetonius writes that the Roman emperor Tiberius "wore his hair rather long at the back, so much so as even to cover the nape of his neck", and that this was a tradition of his family, the Claudians.
 One bust of Tiberius's great-nephew Caligula has short locks across the forehead and longer hair behind.

 A metal figurine, dated back to the 1st-century CE and found during 2018 preparations for a new car park at the Wimpole Estate, England, was hypothesised by archaeologists to indicate that natives in ancient Britain during the Roman occupation could have worn their hair similarly to mullets.

-In the sixth century, Byzantine scholar Procopius wrote that some factions of young males wore their hair long at the back and cut it short over the forehead.
+In the sixth century, Byzantine scholar Procopius wrote that men from the Blue faction wore their hair long at the back and cut it short over the forehead.
 This non-Roman style was termed the "Hunnic" look.

 Researcher Alan Henderson describes the ancient hairstyle as useful, as it kept the hair out of the eyes, yet provided warmth and protection for the neck.